rohit-jangir-codes/bitespeedassessment/README.md

 This is my submission for the BiteSpeed backend assignment.
 It implements an identity reconciliation API that consolidates contact information based on shared email addresses or phone numbers.

-I am not an expert in ReactJS or TypeScript — I built this project with the help of an AI tool (ChatGPT), and through that process, I learned a lot about backend development and data handling using Prisma, Express, and TypeScript.
+I am not an expert in ReactJS or TypeScript — I built this project with the help AI, and through that process, I learned a lot about backend development and data handling using Prisma, Express, and TypeScript.

 ---